 U of A departments require support from a wide variety of roles.
-Typical roles include, but are not limited to: Administrative and Executive Assistants, Receptionists, File Clerks, Medical Secretarial Support, Financial Assistants, Student Administrative Assistants, Special Event Assistants, Data Entry and General Office Clerks.
+Typical roles include, but are not limited to: Administrative and Executive Assistants, Receptionists, File Clerks, Medical Secretarial Support, Financial Assistants, Student Advisors, Special Event Assistants, Data Entry and General Office Clerks.
 Possible duties include answering phones, greet incoming guests, data entry, filing, calendar management, arranging catering, taking and distributing minutes, booking rooms, preparing agendas, coordinating travel plans, organizing mail outs, event planning and financial transactions (AP/AR, credit card reconciliations, handling claims, keying payroll, processing General Ledger redistributions, etc.)

 What We Are Looking For

 The following list represents typical knowledge, experience, skills, and abilities we seek to find in ISS applicants.
 A good combination of, but not limited to:

 - Completion or working towards relevant post secondary education coursework is preferred (Accounting Certificate, Business Administration Diploma, Medical Terminology and/or transcription coursework, etc.); minimum high school diploma.

 - 1-2 years of previous work experience in an office environment.

 - Student advising experience.